One Reverse Mortgage

 FHA and non-FHA options, affiliated with Quicken Loans

 |Loan Types||Fixed-rate HECMs, adjustable-rate HECMs, HECMs for purchase, Home Equity Loan Optimizer (HELO)|

 |Loan Forms||Lump-sum, monthly disbursements, line of credit, combo|

-A reverse mortgage is a loan that allows people 62 and older to borrow against their home equity, receiving the funds either in a lump sum, or as a monthly payment or line of credit to supplement their income.
+A reverse mortgage is a loan that allows people 62 and older to borrow against their home equity, receiving the funds in a lump sum or as a monthly payment or line of credit to supplement their income.

-One Reverse Mortgage, a Quicken Loans company, is one of many lenders that offers these types of home loans, as well as other lending products for older adults.
+One Reverse Mortgage, a Quicken Loans company, is one of many lenders that offers these types of home loans and other lending products for older adults.

 This One Reverse Mortgage review will cover the lender’s loan options, eligibility requirements, and more to help you determine whether it’s right for you.